tlorans/ClimateRisks/docs/source/dynamicdecarbonization.md

 We've seen in the low-carbon strategy framework how investors can conduct a portfolio decarbonization with a static approach, compared to a reference universe.
 On the other side, net zero investing involves portfolio alignment with a decarbonization pathway $\mathfrak{R}_{CI}(t_0,t)$.
 Because we introduce a pathway between $t_0$ and $t$, the problem now involves a dynamic strategy.

-In this part, we are going to compare the approach for performing a portfolio alignment with the Paris-Aligned Benchmarks (PAB) and the NZE frameworks.
+In this part, we are going to compare the approach for performing a portfolio alignment with the Paris-Aligned Benchmarks (PAB) and the net zero investment portfolio framework proposed by Barahhou et al. (2022).
 Introducing the concept of Net Zero Backtesting, we'll see that the dynamic decarbonization in the PAB relies on sequential decarbonization rather than self-decarbonization, because the issuers' carbon footprint dynamic is not taken into account.
 We will introduce carbon footprint dynamics measure, following Barahhou et al. (2022), in order to maximize the self-decarbonization ratio of the net zero portfolio.

 ### Dynamic Portfolio's Decarbonization